 There are no hard and fast rules about homework.
 Some schools give much more homework than others.

 More homework doesn’t always mean higher achievement levels, especially in primary school.
-If students get too much it might get to be overwhelming, or get in the way of other healthy activities, such as play, sports, music lessons, hobbies or relaxation.
+If students get too much it might get to be overwhelming, or get in the way of other healthy activities, such as strong friendships, play, sports, music lessons, hobbies or relaxation.

 Video Homework pros and cons

 ‘Not many people like homework’, says one of the teenagers in this video.
 But most of the parents and children featured here say they can see that homework does have benefits.
 No-one wants it to be a burden, but it can help kids revise what they’ve done in class.
 Some of the teenagers say that homework can even be fun sometimes, especially if it involves an interesting challenge.
 One of the mums comments that doing homework from an early age can help children build good study habits.